i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 - No serialized Java objects or any Java-specific features or encoding
 - Any bootstrapping is out-of-scope.
 At least one other server is assumed to be hardcoded, or configured out-of-band of this protocol.
+- Support both out-of-band and in-I2P use cases.

 Design